etrepum/python-haskell-dt2014/slides.md

 * [mypy] is the most sensible approach I've seen so far
 * The author needs some help!
 There are many tasks to do that do not require deep knowledge of mypy or type systems
-* mypy does not yet catch the `1 + "1"` error yet, but can catch many other mistakes such as the refactoring example
 * Why not X ([PyPy], [Nuitka], …): these projects do nothing to assist with correctness and code quality!